cs1302uga/cs1302-hw-savable/README.md

 ![Approved for: Spring 2023](https://img.shields.io/badge/Approved%20for-Spring%202023-magenta)

-This homework is designed to get you acquainted with Interfaces in Java.
+This homework is designed to get you acquainted with **interfaces** in Java.
-When a seasoned programmer or potential employer asks you if you know Object-Oriented Programming (OOP), they do not mean, "do you know classes and objects?"
+When a seasoned programmer or potential employer asks you if you know Object-Oriented Programming (OOP), they are NOT asking, "do you know classes and objects?"
-Instead, they mean, "do you know the pillars of OOP?"
-The pillars of OOP are interfaces, inheritance, and polymorphism.
+Instead, what they are really asking is , "do you know the pillars of OOP?"
+The pillars of OOP are encapsulation, interfaces (sometimes also called abstraction), inheritance, and polymorphism.
 In this exercise, we continue the exploration of interfaces and interface-based polymorphism.